 \begin{problem}[Grothendieck] Determine when $\Br(X)\rightarrow\Br'(X)$ is surjective. \end{problem}

-Here is a summary of known results: \begin{itemize} \item If $X$ is a scheme having an ample family of line bundles, then Gabber (unpublished) and de~Jong~\cite{de_jong_result_2003} have each shown that $\Br(X_{\et})=\Br'(X_{\et})$.
-This is the case, for instance, for quasi-projective schemes over affine schemes. \item The map does not have to be a surjection for non-separated affine schemes, by an example of~\cite{edidin_brauer_2001}.
+Here is a summary of known results: \begin{itemize} \item If $X$ is a scheme having an ample family of line bundles, then Gabber, in unpublished work, and de~Jong~\cite{de_jong_result_2003} have each shown that $\Br(X_{\et})=\Br'(X_{\et})$.
+This is the case, for instance, for quasi-projective schemes over affine schemes. \item The map is not necessarily surjective for non-separated schemes, by an example of~\cite{edidin_brauer_2001}.
 The example $Q$ is an affine quadric cone glued to itself along the smooth locus.
 In this case, $\Br(Q_{\et})=0$, while $\Br'(Q_{\et})=\ZZ/2$. \item The best result for complex spaces is the result of Schr\"oer~\cite{schroer_topological_2005} which gives a purely topological condition that ensures $\Br(X_{\an})=\Br'(X_{\an})$.
-This condition applies to complex Lie groups, Hopf manifolds, and all compact complex surfaces except for a class which conjecturally does not exist.
-These are the class VII surfaces that are not Hopf surfaces, Inoue surfaces, or surfaces containing a global spherical shell.
+This condition applies to complex Lie groups, Hopf manifolds, and all compact complex surfaces except for a class which conjecturally does not exist, namely the class VII surfaces that are not Hopf surfaces, Inoue surfaces, or surfaces containing a global spherical shell.
 Some special cases of Schr\"oer's theorem had been obtained by Iversen~\cite{iversen_brauer_1976}, Hoobler~\cite{hoobler_brauer_1972}, Berkovi\v{c}~\cite{berkovic_brauer_1972}, Elencwajg-Narasimhan~\cite{elencwajg-narasimhan}, and Huybrechts-Schr\"oer~\cite{huybrechts-schroer}. \item Serre~\cite[Th\'eor\`eme~1.6]{grothendieck_brauer_1} showed that if $X$ has the homotopy type of a finite CW-complex, then

 In particular, this holds for open sets in compact manifolds. \item By the Oka principle, the analytic and topological classification of $PU_n$-torsors is the same over a Stein space.
 Thus, if $X$ is a (separated) Stein space having the homotopy type of a finite CW-complex, the result of Serre shows that